Frederick Morgan Biography | Oil Paintings

 3-1856 London, ENG – 1-16-1927 London, ENGBack to Artist IndexView Artists Paintings

-Frederick Morgan is known mostly for his romantic and sentimental paintings of children in the same style as his contemporary Arthur John Elsley.
-His paintings achieved great popularity in his lifetime and were widely published.
+Although an excellent portrait artist, Morgan had problems in painting pets and barnyard animals, so he enlisted the aid of Arthur John Elsley, who was his contemporary in the same style of painting, when such problems arose.
+Frederick Morgan is known mostly for his romantic and sentimental paintings of children and his paintings achieved great popularity in his lifetime and were widely published.

-Art Movement: Academic
+Art Movement: Academic.

 He Traveled To France.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.